shalatan/shalatan.github.io/java.md

         2. Runtime/Dynamic: Achieved by method overriding.
     - Lamguages which don't support polymorphism are know as Object-based programming language instead of Object-oriented programming language.
 - `Encapsulation`: Wrapping up the implementation of the data members and methods in class.
-- `Abstraction`: Hiding unnecessary details and showing only valuable information.
+- `Abstraction`: Hiding implementation details and showing only functionality to the user.
+    Ways to achieve abstraction:
+    1. Abstract class (0 to 100%)
+    2. Interface (100%)